k4kpk/k4kpk.github.io/_posts/2013-04-28-15v-power-wand-for-kx3.md

 1. Screw on the cap without the spring.
 1. Push the leg tips over the caps, to cover the screw ends.
 You could skip this step, but since I'll be stuffing my power wand inside a backpack, I don't want the screws ripping my pack.
 1. Bask in the glory of a job well done.

+Update (2017): I replaced the chair leg tips with large diameter heat-shrink tubing.
+Tubing weighs less than the chair tips.
+After multiple years of operating without the tips, I had a wire break at the tip, so I added the heat-shrink to provide some protection.

 -----
 It is a little on the heavy side.
 For comparison: